Completing the Workplace Profile

-The data fields listed below for columns A to K are the same in both template types.
+• The data fields (columns A to J) listed below are the same in both template types.

-• This can be useful to keep track of who is on the profile and will assist you in identifying or explaining any queries that arise relating to data provided for a particular employee or employee group.
+• These identifiers can be useful to keep track of who is on the profile.
+They will assist you in identifying or explaining any queries that arise relating to data provided for a particular employee or employee group.

-• Employee ID information does not appear on any report or summary document that the Agency provides after you have submitted your data, they are for your use only and are not used or collected by the Agency.
+• Employee ID information does not appear on any report or summary document that WGEA provides after you have submitted your data.
+They are for your use only and are not used by the WGEA.

 • You must enter the 11-digit ABN number without any spaces for each employee.

-• Corporate groups – if your submission covers more than 1x ABN you will need to ensure that all ABNs that you have confirmed as employing staff appear across your file(s) for this section.
+• Corporate groups: if your submission covers more than 1 ABN you will need to ensure that all ABNs you have confirmed as employing staff appear across your file(s) for this section.

 • 0001 – Managers